secretstartups/handbook/customer-success/tam/ebr/index.html.md

 #### Sample EBR Email

+>>>
-Acme Team,
+Acme team,

-As our partnership continues to grow, I would like to schedule a one hour Executive Business Review between Acme stakeholders and the GitLab team.
+As our partnership continues to grow, I would like to schedule an Executive Business Review between Acme stakeholders and the GitLab team.

 This is an opportunity to showcase the growth of GitLab within Acme and the value it has provided your users over the last year.
 We will also spend time aligning on goals and how we can partner together for success over the next year.